Dataport/possible-x-participant-portal/README.md

 # POSSIBLE-X Participant Portal

-The POSSIBLE-X Participant Portal is the decentralized UI for the participants in the POSSIBLE-X dataspace who want to consume or provide Service Offerings / Data Service Offerings in the centralized catalogue.
-It allows the participants to look up the contracts they have closed in the POSSIBLE-X dataspace as well.
+The POSSIBLE-X Participant Portal is the decentralized UI for the participants in the POSSIBLE-X dataspace who want to consume or provide Service Offerings / Data Service Offerings in the central Fraunhofer (FH) Catalog.
+It allows the participants to look up the contracts they have closed in the POSSIBLE-X Dataspace as well.

 The POSSIBLE-X Participant Portal consists of an Angular frontend and a Spring Boot backend.
 The backend is supposed to be used in conjunction with an [EDC Connector](https://github.com/eclipse-edc/Connector) in the version v0.4.1 and with